alexkay/blog/posts/2010-05-21-spek-0-4-released.md

 ![Spek showing a 24-bit FLAC file][sshot]{: .center }

-This version brings the following features and and improvements:
+This version brings the following features and improvements:

 * Associate with audio files ("Open with..." menu in file managers.)
 * Show the name of the open file in the window title.